PierreSenellart/provsql/doc/source/user/studio.rst

 Per-query toggles
 ^^^^^^^^^^^^^^^^^

-A three-way :guilabel:`Provenance scheme` radio group next to the query box selects which provenance behaviour the connection runs under for the next batch :
+A three-way :guilabel:`Provenance scheme` switch next to the query box selects which provenance behaviour the connection runs under for the next batch :

 * :guilabel:`Semiring` (default) : standard provenance tracking,
-  no special GUC enabled.
+  no special configuration enabled.
 The resulting circuit accepts every compiled and custom semiring.
 * :guilabel:`Where` : enables ``provsql.where_provenance``, so
   the planner emits ``project`` and ``eq`` gates that record the